analogdevicesinc/ai8x-synthesis/README.md

 #### Method 1: MSDK Installer

 An automatic installer is available for the MSDK.
-Instructions on downloading, installing, and getting started with the MSDK's supported development environments are found in the [**MSDK User Guide**](https://analogdevicesinc.github.io/msdk/USERGUIDE/).
+Instructions for downloading, installing, and getting started with the MSDK’s supported development environments are found in the [**MSDK User Guide**](https://analogdevicesinc.github.io/msdk/USERGUIDE/).

 After installation and setup, continue with the [Final Check](#final-check).

 #### Method 2: Manual Installation

 The MSDK is also available as a [git repository](https://github.com/analogdevicesinc/msdk), which can be used to obtain the latest development resources.
-The repository contains all of the MSDK's components _except_ the Arm GCC, RISC-V GCC, and Make.
+The repository contains all of the MSDK’s components _except_ the Arm GCC, RISC-V GCC, and Make.
 These can be downloaded and installed manually.

 1. Clone the MSDK repository (recommendation: change to the *ai8x-synthesis* folder first):